f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

         "f5-utils-file-transfer:file-name": "configs/F5OS-BACKUP-APPLIANCE4{{currentdate}}"
     }

-If you want to list the contents of the config directory via API use the following API command:
+If you want to list the contents of the config directory via API, use the following API command:

 .. code-block:: bash